+Expected co-benefits, particularly environmental, economic, public health and safety, and climate resiliency

+- In addition to GHG benefits, Healthy Soils projects may provide co-benefits which may include but are not limited to: - Improved crop health and potentially increased food production yields. - Increased water infiltration and retention. - Reduced sediment erosion and dust. - Improved air and water quality by reduced criteria air pollutant emissions and persistence of pesticides. - Improved microbial diversity and wildlife habitat.

+How the project will support other objectives of AB 32 and related statutes

+- Other AB 32 objectives may include but are not limited to: - Maximizing additional environmental and economic co-benefits for California by improving crop health, reducing sediment erosion and dust, improving air and water quality by reducing criteria air pollutant emissions and persistence of pesticides, and improving wildlife habitat. - Provide opportunities for California farmers and ranchers to participate in and benefit from statewide efforts to reduce GHG emissions.

+Percentage of total funding that will be expended for projects that are located in and benefit priority populations1 per CARB guidance percent of the total project funds received under this fiscal year appropriation to fund projects that provide benefits to Priority Populations.
+CDFA expects to meet this target through a methodology based on common identified need for air quality improvement in California per the 2018 CARB Funding Guidelines.
+Projects that are located in priority populations and result in net criteria pollutant reductions as quantified by the CARB Cobenefits Calculator for the HSP will be considered to provide benefits to priority populations.
+This determination is automated through the use of CDFA HSP RePlan Tool available at https://replantool.org/cdfa/.

+1 Priority populations include residents of: (1) census tracts identified as disadvantaged by

+California Environmental Protection Agency per SB 535; (2) census tracts identified as low-income per AB 1550; or (3) a low-income household per AB 1550.
+See Section VII.B for more information on the definitions of priority populations.

-- Expected co-benefits, particularly environmental, economic, public health and safety, and climate resiliency - In addition to GHG benefits, Healthy Soils projects may provide co-benefits which may include but are not limited to: - Improved crop health and potentially increased food production yields; - Increased water infiltration and retention; - Reduced sediment erosion and dust; - Improved air and water quality by reduced criteria air pollutant emissions and persistence of pesticides; - Improved microbial diversity and wildlife habitat. - How the project will support other objectives of AB 32 and related statutes - Other AB 32 objectives may include but are not limited to: - Maximizing additional environmental and economic cobenefits for California by improving crop health, reducing sediment erosion and dust, improving air and water quality by reducing criteria air pollutant emissions and persistence of pesticides, and improving wildlife habitat. - Provide opportunities for California farmers and ranchers to participate in and benefit from statewide efforts to reduce GHG emissions. - Percentage of total funding that will be expended for projects that - The Proposed 2018 Funding Guidelines do not include a minimum target defined for CDFA to locate projects within and provide benefits to disadvantaged communities, but some projects may still meet the criteria for benefitting a disadvantaged community.
-Describe benefits priority populati CARB g to Consistent with the evaluation criteria in the Funding Guidelines, projects may benefit disadvantaged communities through direct air and water quality improvements, or employment opportunities.
-Explain strategie adminis agency to maxir benefits disadva commun es the tering will use nize to ntaged CDFA will prioritize projects that meet the criteria established in the Funding Guidelines during review.
-Explain adminis agency potentia substan burdens disadva commur low-inco commur unknow the procidentifyi how the tering will avoid all tial to ntaged nities and ome nities or, if n, explain tess for ng and g potential tial HSP funded projects are implemented by farmers and ranchers on private agricultural lands and are not expected to result in burdens to disadvantaged or low-income communities.
-Several of the practices funded through the HSP provide environmental benefits to communities related to establishment of trees and permanent herbaceous cover.
-Incentivizing compost application can potentially result in community benefits such as reduction of organic waste materials into landfills (i.e. compost sourced from commercial facilities) and burning or direct manure application (i.e. onfarm produced compost).
+Describe the benefits to priority populations per CARB guidance

+Consistent with the evaluation criteria in the Funding Guidelines, projects may benefit disadvantaged communities through direct air and water quality improvements, or employment opportunities.

+Explain strategies the administering agency will use to maximize benefits to disadvantaged communities

+CDFA will prioritize projects that meet the criteria established in the Funding Guidelines during review.

+Explain how the administering agency will avoid potential substantial burdens to disadvantaged communities and low-income communities or, if unknown, explain the process for identifying and avoiding potential substantial burdens

+- HSP funded projects are implemented by farmers and ranchers on private agricultural lands and are not expected to result in burdens to disadvantaged or lowincome communities. - Several of the practices funded through the HSP provide environmental benefits to communities related to establishment of trees and permanent herbaceous cover. - Incentivizing compost application can potentially result in community benefits such as reduction of waste materials from landfills (i.e., compost sourced from commercial facilities) and burning or direct manure application (i.e., on-farm produced compost). - Incentivizing whole orchard recycling prevents burning of old orchards, thus reducing air quality impacts from combustion by-products.